South Llano River State Park

-South Llano River State Park is a 2600 acre state park located along the South Llano River in Kimble County, Texas.
+South Llano River State Park is a 2,600 acres state park located along the South Llano River in Kimble County, Texas.
 The park opened to the public in 1990 and is managed by the Texas Parks and Wildlife Department.

 History

 The park's land was donated by its previous owner, Walter Buck Jr., whose family had used the land for goat and sheep ranching and pecan harvesting.